 I think it is important to remember that we are God's hands.
 We can be instruments in his hands to answer others peoples prayers.
 We need to be good examples.
 It is hard, but people see the difference.
 That is how many people come to the gospel.
 I love this story and thought I would share it.

-"A story is told that during the bombing of city in World War II, large statue of Jesus Christ was severely damaged.
-When the towns people found the statue among the rubble, they mourned because it had been be loved symbol of their faith and of God’s presence in their lives.
+"A story is told that during the bombing of a city in World War II, a large statue of Jesus Christ was severely damaged.
+When the towns people found the statue among the rubble, they mourned because it had been a be loved symbol of their faith and of God’s presence in their lives.

 Experts were able to repair most of the statue, but its hands had beendamaged so severely that they could not be restored.
-Some suggested that they hire sculptor to make new hands, but others wanted to leave it as it was—a permanent reminder of the tragedy of war.
+Some suggested that they hire a sculptor to make new hands, but others wanted to leave it as it was—a permanent reminder of the tragedy of war.
 Ultimately, the statue remained without hands.
-However, the people of the city added on the base of the statue of Jesus Christ sign with these words: “You are my hands.”
+However, the people of the city added on the base of the statue of Jesus Christ a sign with these words: “You are my hands.”

-There is profound lesson in this story.
-When think of the Savior, oftenpicture Him with hands outstretched, reaching out to comfort, heal, bless,and love.
+There is a profound lesson in this story.
+When I think of the Savior, I oftenpicture Him with hands outstretched, reaching out to comfort, heal, bless,and love.
 And He always talked with, never down to, people.
 He loved thehumble and the meek and walked among them, ministering to them andoffering hope and salvation.

 That is what He did during His mortal life; it is what He would be doing if He were living among us today; and it is what we should be doing as His disciples and members of The Church of Jesus Christ of Latter-day Saints.